cac-t-u-s/om-sharp/README.md

 ------
 ### Highlights / contributors / timeline of the project

-The om7 project was initiated by @j-bresson in 2013.
+This project was initiated by @j-bresson in 2013.
 Most of the code was rewritten, but a significant part of it is largely inspired or borrowed from the OM [original sources](https://github.com/openmusic-project/OM6/) and features, including the direct or indirect contributions of its authors and contributors (@CarlosAgon, @assayag, and others).

 The initial objective of the project was to redesign the environment and experiment new visual Lisp programming features.
 Important developments have been carried out during the [EFFICACe](http://repmus.ircam.fr/efficace/) research project conducted at IRCAM (2013-2017), which aimed at exploring relationships between calculation, time and interactions in computer-assisted music composition processes, focusing on specific topics such as dynamic temporal structures or the control, visualization and interactive execution of sound synthesis and spatialization processes.